 In January 2020, the World Health Organization ("WHO") announced a global health emergency related to the outbreak of a virus originating in China.
 In March 2020, WHO elevated the classification of the outbreak to a pandemic ("the pandemic").
 The pandemic has adversely affected global economic activity and greatly contributed to significant deterioration and instability in financial markets.
 Management is closely monitoring the potential impact of the pandemic on the Plan's financial condition.
-Because the values of the Plan's investments have and will fluctuate in response to changing market conditions, management is not able to estimate the effects of the pandemic on its operating results, financial condition, or liquidity for the year ending June 30, 2021.
+Because the values of the Plan's investments have and will fluctuate in response to changing market conditions, management is not able to estimate the effects of the pandemic on its operating results, financial condition, or liquidity.